• Skip to main content

 • Pick potatoes of the same size so they bake evenly.
 How long it takes to bake them will depend upon their size.

-• Bake the potatoes, don’t boil them.
+• Bake the potatoes; don’t boil them.
 It’ll keep them starchy, which helps hold the dough together.
-When you boil potatoes, you increase the moisture quotient.
-Not what you want.

-• Steam them ( unpeeled) in your microwave or stovetop if you like.
+• You can steam them (unpeeled) in your microwave or stovetop if you like.

-• Never mash your potatoes using a food processor when making homemade gnocchi.
+• Don't mash your potatoes using a food processor or a potato masher when making homemade gnocchi.
 You’ll end up with a gummy mass.
 What you’re looking for is light and fluffy gnocchi.
 That’s why I recommend a grater or ricer.
 It helps aerate them.
-If you don’t have either, try a fork.
+If you don’t have either, use a fork.

 • The quantity of flour should always be less than the quantity of mashed potatoes.
 The trick I used was to add a bit and wait for it to be completely combined before sprinkling more.

-It’s rather easy to store vegan gnocchi.
-In the freezer, they last a long time.
-After you complete step 9 and have decided not to cook it the same day, place them to a tray and freeze for 2-3 hours.
+Freeze: After shaping the gnocchi, place them on a tray and freeze for 2-3 hours.
 Then transfer the frozen gnocchi into a Ziplock and freeze them for later use.

 Whenever you’re ready to make the gnocchi, simply drop them into simmering water.
 You don’t need to thaw them.